East Genomics

 • Norfolk and Norwich University Hospitals NHS Foundation Trust.

-Working closely with the East Genomic Laboratory Hub (GLH), together with healthcare professionals, networks, alliances, academia and patients and public representatives across the East Midlands and East of England, the East GMSA will bring together the vital multi-disciplinary clinical leadership and other operational and digital functions that are necessary to embed genomic medicine into mainstream clinical care.
+Working closely with with healthcare professionals, networks, alliances, academia and patients and public representatives across the East Midlands and East of England, East Genomics will bring together the vital multi-disciplinary clinical leadership and other operational and digital functions that are necessary to embed genomic medicine into mainstream clinical care.